Mutual Fund vs Index Fund

 Index Fund

-What the label is telling you
+What the label mainly describes

 A common fund structure

-A fund strategy built around tracking an index
+A strategy built around tracking an index

 Why people mix them up